Introducing Observe Concepts¶

 Observe identifies Resource Datasets with blue icons.

-For more information on metrics, see Introduction to Metrics.
+For more information on working with Resources, see Resource Explorer.

 The Dataset Graph feature displays the interrelationships between your datasets.
 When you create worksheets, you use Dataset Graph to link that information to other datasets and create a relational database of all your data.